Where and when?

 What if I need to cancel a lesson?

 In the event that you need to cancel a lesson, I ask that you give at least 24 hours’ notice to avoid liability for payment for the cancelled session.
-In the unlikely event that I need to cancel a lesson, I undertake to give you at least 24 hours’ notice, or I will offer your next lesson free of charge.

 How can I find a teacher who suits me?